What is the Cardiac Counselling Clinic?

 Do I need a referral?

 Ask your GP to fax the Mental Health Treatment Plan through to our admin.
-Sessions can be done through telehealth.
+Sessions are conducted via telehealth.

 Health & General Psychologist - 50 mins